 Asian markets lower after S&P 500, Nasdaq hit record highs

-BANGKOK (AP) — Shares were mostly lower in Asia on Wednesday as the rally on Wall Street, where the S&P 500 logged an all-time record high close, ran out of steam.
+BANGKOK (AP) — Major share benchmarks were mostly lower in Asia on Wednesday as the rally on Wall Street, where the S&P 500 logged an all-time record high close, ran out of steam.

 Various economic indicators, such as a larger-than-expected drop in Taiwan's exports and similarly weak figures for Singapore and South Korea, appear to have left investors cautious.